marilirulita/linter-ruby/README.md

 ## Linter Instructions
 * This code gives information about errors in ruby typing
-* Each time you tun the code, it will review the ./lib/tester.rb file, which store an example of a bad code.
+* Each time you run the code, it will review the ./lib/tester.rb file, which store an example of a bad code.
-* You can modify the ./lib/tester.rb file to see how it changes the different recommendations about correct typing of your code.
+* You can modify the ./lib/tester.rb file to see how it changes the different recommendations about correct typing of your code, given in your console.

 ### Examples Good VS Bad code

->**Unexpected or missed end**
+#### Unexpected or missed end

-* It checks if there is necessary to add or remove an end to close a block code.
+>**It checks if there is necessary to add or remove an end to close a block code.**

 **Example of Bad code**

     class Test
       def test_method(arg)
         x = arg + arg
-            <---- **Missed end**
+            <---- Missed end
     end

 **Example of Good code**